dtzxporter/DTZxPorterLanding/pages/tutorial.md

 ### Animation Settings
 - Cast - Export animations in cast format.
 [Plugins](https://github.com/dtzxporter/cast)

+Choose whether or not to bake animations.

+- When enabled, supported animations will export with baked keyframes for:
+  - Constraints.
+  - Inverse Kinematics.
+- Baked animations are not compatible with Casts constraint and ik system, so you'll need to disable those features when importing models.

 > **WARNING:** In some editors, Cast animations will only import correctly when applied to a Cast model.
 For best compatibility, you should use Cast models as well, no support will be provided otherwise.

 ### Sound Settings